Roobis-c/Basic-number-manipulation-coding-/README.md

 * Number is automorphic or not ?
 *  Number is strong or not ?
 *  Factorial of a Number
+*  perfect number or not ?
+*